jvanbruegge/binder_datatypes/README.md

    * The proof method `binder_induction` is implemented in XXX.
 TODO: One or two sentences.
 Point out the theorems where it is used.

-### Mapping of the results from the paper to Isabelle theorem names
+### Mapping of the results from the the main paper to Isabelle theorem names

 Prop 1 --> subsumed by Prop.
 2 (also generated and proved automatically by the standard inductive definition)